-4. Appointment/Promotion to Professor on the Clinical Scholar Track
+4. Professor, Clinical Scholar Track

-In addition to the requirements for appointment/promotion to Associate Professor, appointment at, or promotion to, the level of Professor on the Clinical Scholar Track should signify that the individual is an established figure in his or her field and recognized nationally as documented by extramural letters.
+In addition to the requirements for appointment/promotion to Associate Professor, appointment at, or promotion to, the rank of Professor on the Clinical Scholar Track should signify that the individual is an established figure in his or her field and recognized nationally as documented by extramural letters.
 Teaching contributions should be of the highest quality and clearly documented.
+In addition to a local/regional reputation for providing outstanding care, faculty at this rank are expected to demonstrate outstanding performance with relevant patient valued quality outcomes such as medical record documentation, peer to peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
 The faculty member should, furthermore, show evidence of significant contributions to the strength, clinical reputation, educational mission, or leadership of the Department, Division or site of clinical practice.
-Such evidence might include leadership in departmental or College of Medicine committees. appointment to a position of significant responsibility within the Department or COM, service on editorial boards of scholarly journals, membership in important local and national committees, or invitations to speak or chair/moderate sessions at national meetings.
-In addition, the faculty member must demonstrate scholarly activities within the profession or within the College of Medicine sufficient to have earned him or her national or international recognition.
+Such evidence might include leadership in departmental or College of Medicine-Phoenix committees, appointment to a position of significant responsibility within the Department or COM, service on editorial boards of scholarly journals, membership in important local and national committees, or invitations to speak or chair/moderate sessions at national meetings.
+In addition, the faculty member must demonstrate scholarly activities within the profession or within the College of Medicine-Phoenix sufficient to have earned him or her national or international recognition.
 Examples of scholarly activity in addition to those cited for the rank of Associate Professor include creation of innovative approaches in teaching, practice, or research.
 Examples of service include leadership in national professional organizations such as chairing committees or serving as an officer.
 Faculty titles from previous institutions will be taken into consideration when appointment is made to this rank.